 Coming to the realization that you need to replace all of your teeth can be hard to accept.
 You might experience feelings of embarrassment, regret, and even anger.
 Whether you just never received proper dental care throughout your life, other health issues contributed to your decline in oral health, or you simply neglected your teeth for too long, you certainly aren’t alone and there is hope.
-For patients in Pasadena, Glendale, and La Canada replacing all of your teeth doesn’t have to be as daunting as it may sound.
+For patients in Pasadena, replacing all of your teeth doesn’t have to be as daunting as it may sound.

 The Downside to Dentures